CJVisser/Zabbix-Dashboard-Gauge/README.md

 ## Working with Patches
 1. _Do not ever delete your .patch files or the installer_
-2. _You must always reverse the patch before upgrading zabbix-web_ Working with patches is a bit different from rpms, and you definitely can break stuff badly if you're not careful.  _gauge-installer_ tries to keep you from doing some 'bad things' when applying the patch.
-It can't save you from a ```yum upgrade zabbix-web``` on top of the patch. . _Do not ever delete your .patch files or the installer_  _You must always reverse the patch before upgrading zabbix-web._
+2. _You must always reverse the patch before upgrading zabbix-web_

+Working with patches is a bit different from rpms, and you definitely can break stuff badly if you're not careful.  _gauge-installer_ tries to keep you from doing some 'bad things' when applying or removing the patch.
+It can't save you from a ```yum upgrade zabbix-web``` commited on top of the patched docroot.

 Here's a sample install
 ```